Share This Article

 April 28, 2026

-K-pop album exports reached $120 million in January through March 2026, the highest quarterly total South Korea has ever posted, with the United States taking 28 percent of shipments and overtaking Japan as the top market, according to Korea Customs Service figures cited by The Korea Herald.
+K-pop album exports reached $120 million in January through March 2026, the highest quarterly total South Korea has ever posted, with the United States taking 28 percent of shipments and overtaking Japan as the top market, according to Korea Customs Service figures reported by Korea JoongAng Daily.
 That is a 159 percent jump from a year earlier, and it matters because it confirms physical K-pop is still scaling in a streaming-first era instead of flattening out.
 The customs agency said quarterly records have now been broken every quarter since Q3 2025, while 94 of 131 importing countries posted their best quarter on record.
 In plain terms, this is no longer a story about one or two superstar fandoms carrying the load.
 It is a wider global buying habit, and it is getting more geographically diversified just as HYBE and top acts such as BTS and SEVENTEEN keep pushing collectible physical releases.

 Why the US overtaking Japan matters